Last Updated on May 30, 2022 by Sorin Petroj

 Many players use table tennis rackets, having a grip over the handle that offers enough control.
 More commonly, handle grips come in addition to the paddle, not with a table tennis racket.
 This grip tape is known as table tennis grip tape.

-I would recommend to players who sweat their palms more during the game, and then in order not to slip the racket, it will come in handy.
-The other side is that the grip blade can slow down the transfer of your hand from the service position to the game position, so this should be kept in mind when thinking about putting on your racket handle.
+I would recommend it to players who sweat their palms more during the game, and then in order not to slip the racket, it will come in handy.
+The other side is that the gripping blade can slow down the transfer of your hand from the service position to the game position, so this should be kept in mind when thinking about putting on your racket handle.

 The final thing about the table tennis rackets is their side tape or the edge tape.
 This seals the rubber edges and covers the blade edges.
 The thickness of the table tennis rackets depends on the rubber and the blade’s thickness.
 To add extra power to your table tennis racket, apply a power tape for additional weight.